Oldest Bar in New York: Step Into History with NYCā€™s Age-Old Watering Holes

 Whether you are craving a bourbon-forward Old Fashioned or just want to chat with a friendly tavern owner downtown, each oldest bar in NYC offers something unique.

-The crowning favorite, Fraunces Tavern holds the distinct honor of being both the oldest bar in New York and the oldest bar in Manhattan.
+Fraunces Tavern: The crowning favorite, Fraunces Tavern holds the distinct honor of being both the oldest tavern in New York City and the oldest bar in Manhattan.
 A haven for history, thirsty nerds need only hightail it to the Financial District for a hefty pour from this Revolutionary-era tavern.

-Open since 1762, this National Historic Landmark is well known as the preferred drinking establishment of George Washington.
+Open since 1762, this National Historic Landmark and old tavern NYC is well known as the preferred drinking establishment of George Washington.
 Indeed, it is said that our first president gathered his officers here to bid them farewell after the British Army left America at the end of the Revolutionary War.

 Sample a selection of limited-release craft beer as you ponder the ale predilections of our founding fathers.
 Or soak in the splendor of the Independence Room.
-For the spirit-inclined, there are a medley of rare whiskeys, scotches, and single malts to sample.
+For the spirit-inclined, there is a medley of rare whiskeys, scotches, and single malts to sample at Fraunces Tavern.

 Wide shot of a dining room with arched brick ceilings and red check table cloth covered tables with napkins and place settings